Hamiltonian quantization of solitons in the $\phi^4_{1+1}$ quantum field theory: Dynamics

 for all \(s\).
 This implies immediately that

 for \(F\) as above, and hence to \eqref{converg} by the density of the finite particle vectors and the fact that (by unitarity)

 In order to prove an analogous result in the solitonic case, consider first applying the previous argument using the representation \eqref{cfxi1}-\eqref{cfxi2}.
 The difficulty arises in the use of the analogy to \eqref{useme}, which introduces factors which are growing in time into the estimate, due to the presence of the zero mode in the spectral decomposition of the operator \(H^{sol}_0\); such an explicitly growing solution to the linear equation is given in \S\ref{timevo}, see Remark \ref{zeromod} in particular.
-On the time intervals of interest, these factors become arbitrarily large as \(g\to 0\) (since each creation operator will potentially produce a factor) and so it is essential to find an alternative approach.
-A method to carry out the generalization successfully is to employ the representation \eqref{cfsgext}-\eqref{cfsg22}.
+On the time intervals of interest, these factors become arbitrarily large as \({g\downarrow 0}\) (since each creation operator will potentially produce a factor) and so it is essential to find an alternative approach.
+A method to carry out the generalization successfully is to employ the representation \eqref{cfsgext}.
 This leads to a description of the limiting \(g=0\) dynamics in terms of the nonrelativistic Schr\"odinger equation for the soliton, in addition to the assembly of relativistic bosons and a pulsation mode for the soliton, as in Theorem \ref{first}.
+However the timescale on which the approximation holds is now shorter for reasons having to do with quantum dispersion noted earlier in Remark \ref{onehalf}.